Iqou/Iqou/README.md

 🧩 When I’m not coding, you’ll find me enjoying my hobbies—listening to music, playing video games, sleeping, and reading manga stories.

 🎥 I also run a YouTube channel where I share gameplay videos for entertainment and occasional insights into coding projects I’ve been working on.
-Check it out—you might find something fun or inspiring! @IqoYT
+Check it out—you might find something fun or inspiring! @Iqouu

 <!---
 Iqou/Iqou is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.